Everything You Need to Know About: NE1’s Dog on the Tyne

 Animal Friends has a great article about taking dogs to festivals and summer events featuring tips on recognising signs of stress in dogs (both your own and others) and we’d recommend giving it a read before deciding if Dog on the Tyne is for you and your pup.

-Dog on the Tyne takes place on Saturday 16th August from 10am to 3pm at Wesley Square.
-For more information and to book tickets for dog yoga or dog walks, visit www.ne1summerinthecity.co.uk/activities/newcastle-dog-on-the-tyne.
+Dog on the Tyne takes place on Saturday 1st August from 11am to 3pm at Wesley Square.
+For more information and to book tickets for dog yoga or dog walks, visit the official Dog on the Tyne page or Dog on the Tyne Facebook page.

 *Be sure to keep an eye on the weather forecast prior to getting to the Quayside.
 Make sure you and your dog are properly prepared.
 We’ll have lots of water to keep them hydrated plus shaded areas to relax in.
 What your dog can cope with will depend on their age, breed, health and conditions on the day.
 Some dogs are more prone than others, e.g. those who are old, young, overweight, with thick coats or with short faces such as Pugs and French Bulldogs.
 Dogs on some types of medication are also more at risk.
 You can find more information from the RSPCA website here.